 Moscow Reindeer Cocktail

 Obsessed with Moscow mules during the summer months?
-There’s no reason you can’t incorporate your faves during winter!
+There’s no reason you can’t incorporate your faves into winter!
 Offer a spin on the summer classic by simply adding candy cane garnish.

 Winter is all about incorporating bright citrus to lift your spirits during those darker months.
 Highlight this bold winter fruit by combining the flavors of orange, cinnamon, and cranberry all in one gorgeous cocktail.